US Bracing For Another Freezing Winter, According To ‘Farmer’s Almanac’

 — Old Farmer's Almanac (@almanac) August 27, 2018

-Experts are divided on the predictions as well, with AccuWeather meteorologist Max Vido leaning more towards the Old Farmer’s Almanac prediction of a warmer winter.
+Experts are divided on the predictions as well, with AccuWeather meteorologist Max Vido leaning more toward the Old Farmer’s Almanac prediction of a warmer winter.
 However, he’s conceded that the storm predictions are difficult to make, and that “You’ve only need one or two storms to put you over.”

-Houston meteorologist Matt Lanza scoffed at the predictions of both the Old Farmer’s Almanac and the Farmer’s Almanac, writing “Your annual reminder that using the Farmers’ Almanac for a seasonal meteorological outlook is about as good as going to a psychic” in 2015.
+Houston meteorologist Matt Lanza scoffed at the predictions of both the Old Farmer’s Almanac and the Farmer’s Almanac, writing in 2015, “Your annual reminder that using the Farmers’ Almanac for a seasonal meteorological outlook is about as good as going to a psychic.”

-University of Georgia atmospheric scientist J. Marshall Shepherd added:
+University of Georgia atmospheric scientist J. Marshall Shepherd added this.

 “Weather forecasting is a rigorous and quantitative science steeped in physics, advanced math, fluid dynamics, and thermodynamics.
 Media fascination with predictions from almanacs or groundhogs perpetuates this perception.”